VIEW THE GALLERY

 The software to incorporate this printer into the system was developed by a developer in the Netherlands and was implemented by Mike Manh, who I mentioned earlier.
 Mike developed a beautiful solution to manage the complex Bluetooth handshake that takes place between the Pi and printer on startup, and worked to improve the packet transfer speed between the two devices to reduce print time.
 Without these two, Instagen would be mothing more than a what should have been a mobile app made more complicaded and shoved in a plastic box.

 Magnets are cool as hell, so I was happy to find ways to usefully integrate them into Instagen's design.
-The push button I used for the shutter waws a bit prone to sticking, so some opposing magnets were embeded into the button and the component mount behind it to force the button out after pressing.
+The push button I used for the shutter was a bit prone to sticking, so some opposing magnets were embeded into the button and the component mount behind it to force the button out after pressing.

 The door latch also uses a similar setup to ensure the latch doesn't get stuck in the open position, as well as applying additional force on the printer's door sensor to ensure constant closure.
 Additionally, the faceplate is held on by magnets in each corner, not only allowing for easy access to the internal components (for me) but allows for swappable faces with different designs.

+Watch this space!
 Thank you for reading.